jackbdr/Pacman-/README.md

 The direction here is simply generated randomly, whereas I originally wanted to create intelligent movement.
 I will speak more about this at the end of the ReadMe!
 Once the direction is randomly selected, the function checks to see if there is a wall, a tree or another lion.
 If there isn't, the lion will move and if there is, a direction is randomly selected again.

 ## Collision detection between player and lions
 One of the trickiest parts of this project was successfully writing code to detect a collision between the player and a lion.
 There are two ways the player and a lion can collide.
 The first is that the player moves into a square where there is currently a lion.
 The second is that a lion moves into a square where the player currently is.
 On top of this, I needed to also account for whether "lionRun" was true at the time of a collision.

+To ensure that both types of collision are properly accounted for I needed to write code to deal with collision detection in the player movement function and also in the lions' movement function.
+The player's movement function recognises a collision if the player moves into a lion's square and the lions' movement function recognises the alternative.

 ### Player moves into a lion's square
+Here is the code which is also part of the "zoomanMovement" function seen above:
 ```ruby
     if (sqs[zoomanCurrent].classList.contains(zoomanClass && lionClass) && lions.every(lion => lion.lionRun !== true)) {
       energy -= 1